Updated: Dec 16, 2022

 Set aside on a plate lined with kitchen paper to drain off excess oil.

-In a sauce pot over medium heat, add honey.
+In a sauce pot over medium heat, add honey and sugar.

-Using a spatula, mix to coat the dough balls well with the hot honey.
+Using a spatula, mix to coat the dough balls well with the honey mixture.

-Using a spatula to shape into a wreath shape.
-It should be sticky enuff to hold it's shape.
+Transfer onto a serving plate and use a spatula to shape it into a wreath shape.
+It should be sticky enuff to hold its shape.